facebook/openzl/doc/mkdocs/doc/sddl/best-practices.md

 }
 ```

-This allows backward compatibility as the format evolves.
+This makes it easier to follow format evolutions.

 ---